 Features like this are super helpful, because they let us spot accessibility issues early in the process.
 Without them, we may have only found out about problems once the functionality went live and got audited.
 With good early warning systems, WCAG audits can focus on the more complex issues.

-Check accessibility with every user story
+Check accessibility with every user story#heading-2

 A lot of web projects rely on some form of agile project management, many move new functionality through a set of stages.
 If you can build accessibility steps into the process, somewhere before the last stage, you can find and fix accessibility problems before they go live.